The goal: colorable default assets

 Using a generated colorable pack

-In the script's directory, inside the "packname" directory ("Dungeondraft" for this example) you will also find a "assets-png" directory containing each asset in a dedicated image.
+In the script's directory, inside the "packname" directory ("Dungeondraft" for this example) you will also find an "assets-png" directory containing each asset in a dedicated image.
 This may also be a useful resource for you to have.

 As a bonus, a simple alteration of the assets before packaging allows to create flat "colorable shadows" or assets: simply replace each (R,G,B,A) pixel with a (255,0,0,A) value.